Updated extract from: Apeiron, Vol. 2, Nr. 1 January 1995

 from

-the above that, not only there is not enough radiation
+that, not only there is not enough radiation in space to

-to the same radiation and is actually observed) but furthermore H2
+submitted to the same radiation and is actually observed) but

 6